microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

 ## Setting up the code repository on GitHub

 There are multiple ways to add code to a GitHub repository.
-We can start with a new empty repository and manually add files, commit and push.
-But for the purpose of this lab, we will ***Fork*** an existing repository.
+You can start with a new empty repository and manually add files, commit and push.
+But for the purpose of this lab, you will ***Fork*** an existing repository.
 A *Fork* is nothing but a copy of a repository.
-When we *Fork*, we are creating a personal copy of the repository - any changes that we make will not affect the original code.
-If we want  to contribute back to the original, you can submit a *Pull Request*
+When you *Fork*, you are creating a personal copy of the repository - any changes that you make will not affect the original code.
+If you want to contribute back to the original, you can submit a *Pull Request*

-1. Let us go to [**GitHub**](http://www.github.com){:target="_blank"} and make sure we are logged in with our GitHub user account.
+1. Go to [**GitHub**](http://www.github.com){:target="_blank"} and make sure you are logged in with your GitHub user account.

-1. Let us navigate to the [**PartsUnlimitedE2E**](https://github.com/Microsoft/PartsUnlimitedE2E){:target="_blank"} repository and select **Fork** to our GitHub account.
+1. Navigate to the [**PartsUnlimitedE2E**](https://github.com/Microsoft/PartsUnlimitedE2E){:target="_blank"} repository and select **Fork** to your GitHub account.

    ![8](images/8.png)